Skip to main content

 Rectification Period — Specify the period during which the subcontractor must rectify defects (typically 12 months from practical completion).
 Include the principal contractor’s right to employ others to rectify defects at the subcontractor’s cost if the subcontractor fails to do so.

-CDM 2015 Obligations — Set out the subcontractor’s obligations as a contractor under CDM 2015, including the duty to comply with the Construction Phase Plan, submit RAMS before commencing work, ensure CSCS-carded operatives, and report accidents under RIDDOR.
+CDM 2015 Obligations — Set out the subcontractor’s obligations as a contractor under CDM 2015, including the duty to comply with the Construction Phase Plan, submit RAMS before commencing work, confirm CSCS-carded operatives, and report accidents under RIDDOR.

 Insurance — Require the subcontractor to maintain public liability insurance (minimum cover as specified), employer’s liability insurance under the Employers’ Liability (Compulsory Insurance) Act 1969, and, where applicable, Contractor’s All Risks (CAR) insurance and professional indemnity insurance.